ankitspandey36/Chadcam-frontend/README.md

 ⚛️  Redux for global state management
 🎨  Tailwind CSS + Lucide React icons
 🔗  Axios for API requests
+🟢  If you are single green dot will be displayed on your video.

 Getting Started iocon command
 ----------------------------